A Review Of John Robbins’ Epic Work, The Food Revolution

-Listeria is another deadly food-borne bacteria, and has been found on cabbage grown in fields fertilized with listeria-infected animals.
+Listeria is another deadly food-borne bacteria and has been found on cabbage grown in fields fertilized with Listeria-infected animals.
 Far more often, however, it’s found in soft cheeses and processed meats.

 The U.S. government’s answer to microbial contamination is irradiation.
-No long-term studies have been done, about the health effects of this technique.
-While economies of scale have led us to this point, with supply chains that serve billions of people in the modern age, the issue of irradiation and other issues like it highlight that any time we can grow our food, or source it locally, with less processing, the lower the risk to our health.
+No long-term studies have been done about the health effects of this technique.
+While economies of scale have led us to this point, with supply chains that serve billions of people in the modern age, the issue of irradiation and other issues like it highlights that any time we can grow our food, or source it locally, with less processing, the lower the risk to our health.

-Is Livestock Fed Hormones and Antibiotics?
+Are Livestock Fed Hormones and Antibiotics?

-There are no known adverse health effects as a result of Denmark’s elimination of antibiotic use (for purposes other than treating disease).
+There are no known adverse health effects as a result of Denmark’s elimination of antibiotic use (for purposes other than treating a disease).

 How Is World Hunger Affected by Meat and Dairy Consumption?

 Both groups have high levels of sickness, disability, and shortened life expectancies.
-The weight of the world’s cattle, compared to weight of the world’s people, is nearly double.
+The weight of the world’s cattle, compared to the weight of the world’s people, is nearly double.

-Now let’s look at how many people could be fed, if the 2.5 acres that raise one cow goes to feeding people instead:
+Now, let’s look at how many people could be fed if the 2.5 acres that raise one cow goes to feeding people instead:

 Cabbage 23 people